hudson21/test-web-stack/ui-context-exam/README.md

   - Top Section: It contains `h1 heading` plus a reusable `input component` which is used for filtering the users records
   - Middle Section: It contains the `CardList Component` where the users data is passed as props to be shown by rendering each user with a `Card Component`
   - Last Section: It contains the `Button of Load More` that is in charge to display more users data into the UI
-  - It is word mentioning there are `3 Reusable Modal Components` rendered in the top of the app that have different states to determined when they should be displayed in the DOM or not
+  - It is worth mentioning there are `3 Reusable Modal Components` rendered in the top of the app that have different states to determined when they should be displayed in the DOM or not
 ### CSS Side
 This application is developed on Next.js environment and uses global style classes as well as css modules on specific components to keep a detailed local css scoped on every component

 ## How the App was designed (Backend)
-- The application is using `ApolloServer library` to create a graphql server to handle api routes
+- The application is using [Apollo Server Micro](https://www.npmjs.com/package/apollo-server-micro) which is for `Next.js Applications` to create a graphql server to handle API routes
-- The database used on the project is `MongoDB` and the reason because I chose `MongoDB` over `DynamoDB` was because I had previous experience using it on other projects.
+- The database used on the project is [MongoDB](https://www.mongodb.com/es) and the reason because I chose `MongoDB` over `DynamoDB` was because I had previous experience using it on other projects.
 I know there were some requirements to complete on the backend side but I decided to take simplicity over complexity since `DynamoDB` is a new DB for me I did not want to spend too much time creating the backend structure
 - The `GraphQL Apollo Server` is using the `GraphQL Studio Playground` in conjuntion with the `mongodb` library to connected with the ´MongoDB´ Database

 ## How to approach mobile friendly Apps